ItsNMB/wallpapers/README.md

 # wallpapers

-A gallery of wallpapers for goats.
+A gallery of wallpapers forked from amtoine so i can add my own.

 ## Ownership.